-It is still a bit beta-ish, in the sense that I am the only one who has ever used it in earnest.
-So it may contain nasty bugs, although that has become increasingly unlikely over time.
+It may still be a bit beta-ish, in the sense that when I released the first version to the public, I was the only one who had ever used it in earnest.
+It may still contain bugs, although that has become increasingly unlikely over time.

 This is a RISC OS program.
 It should run on any version of the operating system from 3.10, but it does expect a 'new map' format hard drive.

 Having StrongHelp on your machine is strongly recommended.
 The most recent version of StrongHelp can be found here (apparently, Fred Graute is the de-facto maintainer now...).